gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 ## CGO does not have unions

 This is known to Go developers: Go does not have unions, also known as tagged unions, sum types, rich enums, etc. But Go needs to generate Go types for each C type, so that we can use them!
+So what does it do for C unions?
+Let's have a look.

-So, here is a C tagged union:
+So, here is a (very useful) C tagged union:

 ```c
 // c/api.h